NZS-USYD/CyberSec/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly efficient as it will distribute network traffic across multiple servers, in addition to restricting in-bound access to the network.
 - The load balancer will be able to provide protection against DDoS attack by shifting attack traffic to public cloud server from the corporate server.

-What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+A jump server or jump host or jumpbox is a special-purpose computer on a network.
+It is typically used to access devices in a separate security zone.
+The most common example is managing a host in a DMZ from trusted networks or computers.
+In this project the jump box, i.e. a Linux machine is used to configure and provision ELK server, DVWA servers via Ansible docker.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_